Mikehem/AgentVerse/Sprint_Lens_SDK/FEATURES_ANALYSIS.md

 ## Executive Summary

 Sprint Lens SDK is a Python library designed to integrate with the Sprint Agent Lens enterprise AI observability platform.
-Based on comprehensive analysis of the Opik SDK architecture, this document outlines the complete feature set and implementation strategy for building a production-ready SDK that connects to our Node.js/TypeScript backend.
+Based on comprehensive analysis of the Master SDK architecture, this document outlines the complete feature set and implementation strategy for building a production-ready SDK that connects to our Node.js/TypeScript backend.

 ## 🔍 Source SDK Analysis Summary

-### Opik SDK Architecture Analysis
+### Master SDK Architecture Analysis

 **Core Structure (150+ files analyzed):**
 - **API Objects Layer**: 40+ modules for trace, span, dataset, experiment, prompt management